9uant-brain/RAT2-Custom-Build/README.md

   <img src=asset/return1.png width="40%" height="40%">
 </p>

-However, I still noticed some oscillation when the gain knob was set above 50%.
+However, I still noticed some oscillation when the gain knob was set to around 50% or higher.
 Below that point, the circuit shaped the guitar signal reasonably well, so I didn’t consider it a major issue — especially since this was an experimental design.

 While organizing the project documentation, I revisited the original RAT2 schematic and realized something important: as shown in the image at the above, the original circuit includes a high-impedance return path at the input, effectively creating a high input impedance.